NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 To use ODS code overrides, contact the onboarding team.

-## Email sender name and 'from' address
+## Email sender name and from email address

 Your email sender name is shown in your recipient's inbox when you send them an email.
-It appears alongside the email address your email was sent from, known as the 'from' address.
+It appears alongside the email address your email was sent from, known as the from email address.

 {% include components/image-with-caption.html
-    src="email-sender-name-example-nhs-notify.png"
+    src="email-sender-name-example-nhs-notify-3.png"
-    alt="A screenshot of an email inbox showing where the email sender name and from address will appear." caption="An example of a recipient's inbox showing your email sender name and 'from' address."
+    alt="A screenshot of an email inbox showing where the email sender name and from email address will appear." caption="An example of a recipient's inbox showing your email sender name and from email address."
 %}

-Before you can send emails, you must choose and provide your email sender name and 'from' address during onboarding.
+Before you can send emails, you must choose and provide your email sender name and from email address during onboarding.

 ### Choosing your email sender name